 Con Display is off by default

-In order to view information on the display, the device must either be double tapped (which can be frustrating to do properly for some), or it is turned on automatically by the appropriate wrist/arm movement for checking the time.
+In order to view information on the display, the fitness tracker must either be double tapped (which can be frustrating to do properly for some), or it is turned on automatically by the appropriate wrist/arm movement for checking the time.

 Con The device cannot be used on its own